Privacy notice

 | Error monitoring | Stack traces, request metadata, route tags | Legitimate interests (Art.
 6(1)(f)): keeping the site working | 90 days (error events and stack traces) |

 | Operating your Willowfolio app account | Child profiles, activity logs and observations, photo attachments, council report PDFs | Performance of contract (Art.
-6(1)(b)) | For the life of the account, plus the cancellation grace period (length to be confirmed) |
+6(1)(b)) | For the life of the account, plus a 30-day cancellation grace period |

-| Special-category data within observations | Health notes (SEND adjustments), religion or philosophy (curriculum choices), ethnicity (cultural-heritage activities) | Explicit consent (Art.
-9(2)(a)) recorded at the point of entry, alongside the Art.
-6 basis above | Same as the parent record. (consent-capture mechanism to be confirmed) |
+| Special-category data within observations | Health notes (SEND adjustments), religion or philosophy (curriculum choices), ethnicity (cultural-heritage activities) | Substantial public interest, educational purposes (Art.
+9(2)(g) UK GDPR; DPA 2018 Schedule 1 Part 2 §18), alongside the Art.
+6(1)(b) performance-of-contract basis above | Same as the parent record |

 | Billing and tax records (Stripe) | Cardholder name, billing address, last four digits of the card, VAT receipts | Performance of contract (Art.
 6(1)(b)) and legal obligation (Art.
 6(1)(c)) under HMRC retention rules | Six years from the end of the relevant accounting period |